Rhizomatica/lcrq/README.md

 of intermediate symbols.
 From these intermediate symbols we can generate both our original  source  symbols, and also additional repair symbols.

-Provided  the  receipient  receives  at least a minimum value K' of these symbols (any unique combination of source and repair) the intermediate symbols can  be  reconstituted,  and  the original data recovered.
+Provided  the  recipient  receives  at least a minimum value K' of these symbols (any unique combination of source and repair) the intermediate symbols can  be  reconstituted,  and  the original data recovered.